rcs333/CLOMP/README.md

 Then use `snap index nt.00 nt.00.snapindex -tNumThreads` If snap prompts you that you need to increase the location size than do so with `snap index nt.00 nt.00.snapindex -tNumThreads -locationSize 5` and hope that the index build finishes.
 SNAP is nice because it'll print really helpful timing results and you can see if the index build looks like it's going to finish before the entropic heat death of the universe.
 Obviously you need to run this command for each of your chunks, so if you have 14 chunks you'll need to build each of these.

 Once your database is built you'll also need to modify multi_snap_shell.py.
-If you have more than 14 databases you need to add those numbers to line 7 - just make sure they're encased in quotes and comma seperated.
+If you have more than 14 databases you need to add those numbers to line 7 - just make sure they're encased in quotes and comma separated.
 Then change line 8 to represent where your databases are stored and change line 9 to point to where you installed SNAP.

 ### Configuring the tiebreaking
 #### approximate time quick
 The tiebreaking code requires some parts of a krakenuniq tiebreaker.
 You need a seqid2taxid and a taxDB file, the best way to do this is to use the provided scripts on the github and then just point to that folder.
-You also need a database.idx and database.kdb file but these can be empyt.
+You also need a database.idx and database.kdb file but these can be empty.
 Once you've got that setup up make sure tie_break.py points to the right places.
-Lines 17 and 18 need to point to your krakenuniq-report script and the database respectivey.
+Lines 17 and 18 need to point to your krakenuniq-report script and the database respectively.

 You also will want to configure the main CLOMP.sh script.
 For this change the hard coded paths in this file to point to the place where you downloaded this repository.
 Then you can add CLOMP.sh to your PATH variable.
-To do this for all users `sudo nano /etc/enviornment` Then add ':/path/to/CLOMP_folder' to the end of the PATH line.
+To do this for all users `sudo nano /etc/environment` Then add ':/path/to/CLOMP_folder' to the end of the PATH line.
 Then save this file and re log in and all users will be able to clomp away by navigating to the folder which has their fastq files in the terminal and typing `CLOMP.sh`.

 This assumes that you want to host trim then host filter and that all your files are in a folder with the extension .fastq.
 This can all be tweaked by changing the wildcard expressions in the opening for loops.
 Additionally, if you created more than 14 SNAP databases you'll have to modify the loops.